 And the 2kg fresh chook cooked perfectly

-At 75 minutes we took the chook out to rest for 10 minutes and put in the carrots and potatoes.
+Same deal as the lamb – take the chook out to rest for 10 minutes and put in the carrots and potatoes.

 Summary: The cookbook has few roast recipes so experiment!

 Air-Fry: Note this is not deep fry or oil fry